Who is a bail decision-maker?

 After the first remand hearing, a person in custody who wishes to apply for bail in the Magistrates’ Court must file an application with the court and serve a copy of the application on the prosecution and the informant (i.e. the police officer who laid the charge).
-If the bail application is listed to be heard before the charges hearing, a jail order must be obtained from the Magistrates’ Court and forwarded to the Office of Corrections (the Prisoner Movements department) to ensure that the applicant is brought to court for the hearing of their bail application.
+If the bail application is listed to be heard before the hearing of the charges, a jail order must be obtained from the Magistrates’ Court and forwarded to the Office of Corrections (the Prisoner Movements department) to ensure that the applicant is brought to court for the hearing of their bail application.

 In the Magistrates’ Court, the evidence placed before the court is usually given orally (i.e. viva voce), although it is common for letters of employment, drug/rehabilitation reports and references to be tendered on behalf of an applicant.
 Any document that is to be relied on should be given to the prosecution and the informant before the hearing.

-An accused who has been committed to stand trial is also entitled to apply for bail at the conclusion of the committal hearing – this is so regardless of how many bail applications the accused has already made.
+An accused who has been committed to stand trial is also entitled to apply for bail at the conclusion of the committal hearing – this is so regardless of whether bail has been previously refused.
 Once committed to stand trial, any future bail applications must be made to the higher court.

 Where a person is charged with murder, the Magistrates’ Court can only grant bail at the time of committing an accused for trial in the Supreme Court.

 The Magistrates’ Court cannot grant bail where a person is charged with treason.